sudaksh14/Elastoformer/README.md

 * **Rebuilding:** Creates smaller, **Descendant Networks (DNs)** tailored to specific resource constraints.
 * **Deploying:** Enables rapid deployment of these optimized DNs with minimal retraining effort, ensuring high accuracy is retained even after significant compression.

-This capability allows you to generate a spectrum of models—from full-size to highly compressed—to match any target hardware precisely.
+This capability allows you to generate a spectrum of models: from full-size to highly compressed, to match any target hardware precisely.

 ![Elastoformer Scheme](./images/scheme.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Figure 1: The Elastoformer Scheme for Dynamic Model Adaptivity**

 ## Environment Setup